Bloodsongs

+Issues 4-7 were edited-in-chief by Steve Proposch and co-edited by Chris A. Masters and Bryce J. Stevens.
+According to the MUP Encyclopaedia, issues 4-7 reflected a "swing away from graphic horror to a more balanced approach." (p 143).
+Writers who published stories in the magazine included Ramsey Campbell, Poppy Z. Brite, Robert Hood, Sean Williams, Richard Harland, Kyla Ward, Kaaron Warren and D.F.
+Lewis.

 During that time all published contributions to the magazine were paid for, and all submitters were offered detailed and prompt feedback on their fledgling work.
 Kyla Ward acted as NSW agent and advertising manager for the magazine.

-In 1997 Bloodsongs was taken over by Implosion Publishing, based in the USA.
+In 1997, Bloodsongs was taken over by Implosion Publishing, based in the USA.
 The Implosion Publishing issues (Nos 8–11) were given UK distribution through BBR Distribution of Sheffield.
 In the US it was sold through heavy metal record shops and other outlets.
 Steve Proposch remained fiction editor until issue 10 (1998), after which publication of the title was discontinued.
 Due to an agreement between Bambada Press and Implosion Publishing, copyright for the title and masthead design has now reverted to the original owners, being Steve Proposch and Chris A. Masters.

 Bambada Press also published one separate chapbook - Olympia by Francis Payne.